 \begin{icompact} \item \textit{\textit{Online}, closed-box query to $\mathcal{M}$}: An adversary can query the online $\mathcal{M}$ with arbitrary prompt $p$ and obtain the generated image $\mathcal{M}(p)$ based on the safety filter's result $\mathcal{F}(\mathcal{M}, p)$.
 If the filter allows the query, the adversary obtains the image as described by $p$; if the filter does not, the adversary is informed, e.g., obtaining a black image without content.
-Note that the adversary cannot control and access the intermediate result of $\mathcal{M}$, e.g., text embedding $\mathcal{E}(p)$ or the gradient of the diffusion model. \item \textit{Offline, unlimited query to $\mathcal{\hat{M}}$}: An adversary can query the local, shadow $\mathcal{\hat{M}}$ (including $\mathcal{\hat{E}}$) with unlimited open-box access.
-There are two cases where the shadow model may be either exactly the same as or a substitute for the target, online model.
-Since our attack framework \sys only utilizes a shadow $\mathcal{\hat{E}}$ (i.e., part of $\mathcal{\hat{M}}$) but not the entire shadow $\mathcal{\hat{M}}$, we mainly use a shadow $\mathcal{\hat{E}}$ in the discussion below; the discussion of $\mathcal{\hat{M}}$ is similar.

-\begin{enumerate} \item $\mathcal{\hat{E}}(p) \neq \mathcal{{E}}(p)$: That is, $\mathcal{\hat{E}}$ has different architecture and parameter from $\mathcal{E}$, because the adversary only has closed-box access to $\mathcal{M}$.
-For example, DALL$\cdot$E2~\cite{ramesh2022_dalle2} utilizes a closed-sourced CLIP model (ViT-H/16).
-In this case, an adversary can use similar CLIP models, e.g., the open-source CLIP-ViT-L/14, with the assumption of transferability between different CLIP models. \item $\mathcal{\hat{E}}(p) = \mathcal{{E}}(p)$: That is, the adversary may adopt a $\mathcal{\hat{E}}$ with exactly the same architecture and parameter as $\mathcal{E}$.
-For example, Stable Diffusion~\cite{Rombach_2022_stablediffusion} utilizes a public CLIP model (i.e., ViT-L/14~\cite{Viturl}), which can be deployed locally for shadow access. \end{enumerate}
+Note that the adversary cannot control and access the intermediate result of $\mathcal{M}$, e.g., text embedding $\mathcal{E}(p)$ or the gradient of the diffusion model. \item \textit{Offline, unlimited query to $\mathcal{\hat{E}}$}: An adversary can query the local, shadow $\mathcal{\hat{E}}$ with unlimited open-box access.
+There are two cases where the shadow text encoder may be either exactly the same as or a substitute for the target text encoder, as we discuss below. \begin{enumerate} \item $\mathcal{\hat{E}}(p) \neq \mathcal{{E}}(p)$: That is, $\mathcal{\hat{E}}$ has different architecture and parameters from $\mathcal{E}$, because the adversary only has closed-box access to $\mathcal{M}$.
+For example, DALL$\cdot$E2~\cite{ramesh2022_dalle2} utilizes a closed-sourced CLIP text encoder (ViT-H/16).
+In this case, an adversary can use a similar text encoder, e.g., the open-source CLIP-ViT-L/14, with the assumption of transferability between different CLIP text encoders. \item $\mathcal{\hat{E}}(p) = \mathcal{{E}}(p)$: That is, the adversary may adopt a $\mathcal{\hat{E}}$ with exactly the same architecture and parameters as $\mathcal{E}$.
+For example, Stable Diffusion~\cite{Rombach_2022_stablediffusion} utilizes a public CLIP text encoder (i.e., ViT-L/14~\cite{Viturl}), which can be deployed locally for shadow access. \end{enumerate}

 \end{icompact}

 \para{Attack Scenarios.} Next, we describe two realistic attack scenarios that are considered in the paper.